335iguy/diy-multisensor-cat-feeder/README.md

-# DIY Multi-Sensor Cat Feeder - Using ESPHome, Home Assistant, and Node Red
+# DIY Multi-Sensor Cat Feeder - Using ESPHome, Home Assistant, and Node Red - README WORK IN PROGRESS!
 This catfeeder features quite a lot of tech!
 Besides its main funtion of a feeder itself, it also has an ultrasonic sensor to tell us when the feeder is low^, a DHT11^^ to tell us temperature and humidity, an HC-SR505^^^ for motion detection, and tie it into your Home Automation system!

 # Footnotes: